Samyra312007/Samyra312007/README.md

 # Hi there, I'm Sahil Kumar 👋

-🎓 I am Sahil, a BTech 2nd year CSE student at IIIT Kottayam (IIITK).
+🎓 I am Sahil, a BTech 2nd year CSE student at IIIT Kurnool (IIITK).
 💡 Passionate about building projects that solve real-world problems.
 🚀 Always exploring new tools, frameworks, and challenges in tech.
 🤖 Enthusiast in full-stack development, web automation, web3, appdev and open source.